Do Go On - 483 - The Kidnapping of Alfred The Gorilla

 So you can still go and see Alfred at Bristol Museum.

-were moved to an animal park at a much larger site in South Gloucestershire.
-But I did want to
+And the animals were moved to an animal park at a much larger site in South Gloucestershire.

-finish by talking about a world famous story from the Bristol Zoo.
-You might have come across it
+But I did want to finish by talking about a world famous story from the Bristol Zoo.

-before it's one of those stories that my dad would send around in an email chain being like
+it's one of those stories that my dad would send around

 can you believe this?

-The story is that for two decades, a man collected money from visitors parking outside.
+a man collected money from visitors parking outside.

 Is he your mayor or something?

-He collected money from visitors parking outside
+He collected money from visitors parking outside Bristol Zoo.

 One day he didn't turn up for work,

-and it turned out that
+and it turned out that the Bristol City Council

-the Bristol City Council thought he was collecting for the zoo and the zoo
+thought he was collecting for the zoo,

-Now he understands how to raise money.
-Get him for Ragwin.
+He understands how to raise money.

 He gets it.